 Eventually, the location spoofing ruined some players’ overall experience which called for testing out actions against spoofers.

-What can you do about GPS spoofing in mobile gaming apps?
+What can you do to improve mobile gaming protection against GPS spoofing?

 If the answer is yes, it is your task to make it difficult for cheaters to fake locations in your mobile gaming apps.
 How?
-By applying protective solutions available.
+By applying the mobile gaming protection solutions available.
 Our Mobile Protection SDK, for example, prevents hackers from root detection and provides mock-provider detection tampering.
 Both features help eliminate GPS spoofing.

-To add to that, we are also working to bring forward our own anti-spoofing technology to help mobile game developers with the perfect formula for protection of their location-based titles.
+To add to that, we are also working to bring forward our own anti-spoofing technology to help developers with the perfect formula for the mobile app protection of their location-based titles.